godwars2/godwars2.github.io/powers/draconian_form.md

 At rank 10, you gain the ability to draw spell sigils with your claws, although the actual spells are unlocked by other powers (eg Eye of the Storm rank 10+).

+### Equipment
+Draconian Form can only wear 6 types of armour due to their body shape: spiked collar, wing-spikes, breastplate, (battle) bracers, greaves, and codpiece.
+They are also able to wear 2 rings and use all weapons.

+### Combat tables
+Draconians have a claw table similar to Dragon Form, and a feet table like wolfmen (with pounce and stamp).
+They also have a basic lashing tail (even without ranks in that power), and a head table with headbutt, bite, and both physical and magic breath attacks.

 ### Infuse Information

 Name                                                                          | Description